 The School Psychology Program at the University of Detroit Mercy is designed to prepare school psychologists who have a strong and broad-based knowledge of psychology and education, and enable them to apply that knowledge within the school setting.
 The nationally recognized standards for training and practice, established by the National Association of School Psychologists, are articulated in the Standards for Training and Field Placement Program in School Psychology.
-This document also specifies 10 domains of knowledge requisite to the practice of school psychology; these domains are further elaborated upon in School Psychology: A Blueprint for Training and Practice.
+This document also specifies 10 domains of knowledge requisite to the practice of school psychology; these domains are further elaborated upon in The Professional Standards of the National Association of School Psychologists (2020).
 The 10 domains are summarized below: